As ACA Repeal Vote Nears, Kansas Debates Expanding Medicaid

 An estimated 300,000 Kansans would qualify for coverage under expansion, though only about half that number are expected to initially enroll.

-Senate President Susan Wagle, a Republican, says she expects the Kansas Senate to pass expansion bill next week, perhaps by a veto-proof margin.
+Senate President Susan Wagle, a Republican, says she expects the Kansas Senate to pass the expansion bill next week, perhaps by a vetoproof margin.

 But even if Kansas lawmakers are able to advance an expansion plan to the U.S. Department of Health and Human Services, she is not convinced federal officials would give it serious consideration.